Blue-Wall-Group/BlueWallGroup-wiki-archive/Current-Product-Deliverable.md

 * Interactive button elements that were not `<button>`'s were converted to `<button>`'s.
 * Elements that were button-like in appearance but functioned as a link were not converted.
 * The `<div>` in `permission.js` was converted to a `<button>`.
-* The `copyButton` in `download.pane.js` and `reuse.embed.js` needed a class (`bootstrap.less`) to offset some labeling text so that it wouldn't interfere with the UI for users without accessibility needs.
+* The `copyButton` in `download.pane.js` and `reuse.embed.js` needed a CSS class (`bootstrap.less`) to offset some labeling text so that it wouldn't interfere with the UI for users without accessibility needs.
-* Any associated CSS files were edited to keep the button-like elements styling the same as it was prior to converting the tags.
+* Any CSS files associated with elements that were changed were edited to keep the button-like element styling the same as it was prior to converting the tags.
 * In addition to converting the elements, there was an `<a>`-button-like element in `StripeButtons.js` that was a link.
 This was not converted because it is a link and the rationale is that `<a>`-link elements are used to go from `page1` to `page2` while buttons are used as an interactive interface within the page.
-A `tabindex` attribute was added to the `StripeButton.js` `<a>` elements to make it focusable by the keyboard for accessibility needs.
+A `tabindex` attribute was added to the `StripeButton.js` `<a>` element to make it focusable by the keyboard for accessibility needs.

 #### Changes:
 * resources/mmv/mmv.bootstrap.less: